kamelmostafa21/Adventure-Works-Data-Engineering-Project/README.md

 ## 🔁 Pipeline Stages

 ### 🟫 Bronze Layer
-Raw CSV files ingested from AdventureWorks dataset using Azure Data Factory and stored in `raw/` folder in ADLS.
+Raw CSV files ingested from AdventureWorks dataset using Azure Data Factory .

 ### ⚪ Silver Layer
 Raw data cleaned, typed, deduplicated, and joined using Azure Databricks notebooks.
-Stored in `processed/` folder in ADLS in Parquet format.

 ### 🥇 Gold Layer
-Aggregated KPIs such as monthly sales, customer lifetime value, and top products are computed.
-Stored in `curated/` folder in ADLS and exposed to Synapse via external tables.
+Aggregated KPIs such as number of orders, number of customers value, and top products are computed.

 ### 📊 Power BI
 Power BI connects directly to Synapse SQL views using DirectQuery for live reporting.